 I booked seat 2C but I moved to 1A to have both seats to myself.
 A welcome drink had been offered but I missed it I was one of the last to board.
 Legroom was OK for this short flight.

 Boarding was completed at 19.00.
-A flight time of one hour was announces.
+A flight time of one hour was announced.
 Push-back was at 19.25 only and as were number five for take-off we took off only at 19.40 from runway 35L.

 Headphones were distributed, although there were no individual screens, only overhead screens.